liftedkilt/betterthan.gold/content/articles/lending.md

 BlockFi's rates are far better than Unchained, but come with the caveat that BlockFi engages in [rehypothecation](https://blockfi.com/an-introduction-to-rehypothecation-with-cryptocurrency).
 Does this matter in the short term?
 Probably not.
 But DYOR, and only take on risk you are comfortable with.

 If it was a smaller short-duration loan, I would feel comfortable using BlockFi.
 If I was putting up significant capital, I would feel safer with Unchained.

+&nbsp;

+&nbsp;

+&nbsp;

+---
+## Ready to learn more?
+Here are some [resources](/resources) that I have found helpful in my own pursuit of understanding of Bitcoin.